 Chart 8 Double Bottom

-As with any reversal pattern, an invalidation of a triple top or bottom can be seen as a continuation signal.
+As with any reversal pattern, the invalidation of a triple top or bottom can be seen as a continuation signal.
 (Chart 8 and 9).

 Chart 8 Triple Top